 New Orleans, LA 70130

 The board meets four times a year, on the last business day of January, April, July and October.
 To consider your application, the board must receive it at least 30 days before the next scheduled meeting.
-Once the license is approved, the board will contact you.
+Once the license is approved, the board of accountancy will contact you.

-CPAs holding a license in another state with similar accountancy requirements, you may apply for a reciprocal license in Louisiana.
+CPAs holding a license in another state with similar accounting requirements, you may apply for a reciprocal license in Louisiana.
 Currently, all states and U.S. territories with the exception of the Virgin Islands have equivalent requirements.

 You must download the Application for a Reciprocal Certificate as a Certified Public Accountant, as well as the Authorization for Interstate Exchange of Licensure Information.
 Mail the latter form, along with applicable fees, to the state accountancy board holding your license.
 For the reciprocal certificate application, submit letters from supervising CPAs and document your qualifying experiences within the prior four years to the State Board of CPAs of Louisiana.